fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

  - 1 cup bread crumbs
  - 1lb bag of chopped brocolli florets
  - Foil container large enough to hold all of this.
- - `(optional)` 6 slices of smoked bacon, cut in 1″ pieces

 ## Directions
  1. Prepare elbow macaroni according to package instructions.
  	- Highly recommend putting a few pinches of kosher salt in with the macaroni as it cooks.
- - Mix elbow macaroni, bacon `(optional)`, cheddar cheese, mexican blend cheese, parmesean cheese and cream cheese together.
+ - Mix elbow macaroni, cheddar cheese, mexican blend cheese, parmesean cheese and cream cheese together.
  - Mix heavy cream, milk, salt and pepper together.
  - Add milk mixture to macaroni mix and blend together.
  - Pour Mac n Cheese into cooking container.